gdsbook/book/notebooks/10_clustering_and_regionalization.md

 be geographically *nested* within the region's boundaries.

 This type of nesting relationship is easy to identify in the real world.
-For example, counties nest within states, or, in the UK, local super output areas (LSOAs) nest within middle super output areas (MSOAs).
+Census geographies provide good examples: counties nest within states in the US; or local super output areas (LSOAs) nest within middle super output areas (MSOAs) in the UK.
-The difference between these real-world nestings and the output of a regionalization algorithm is that the real-world nestings are aggregated according to administrative principles, but regions' members are aggregated according to a statistical technique.
-In the same manner as the clustering techniques explored above, these regionalization methods aggregate observations that are similar in their covariates; the profiles of regions are useful in a similar manner as the profiles of clusters.
+The difference between these real-world nestings and the output of a regionalization algorithm is that the real-world nestings are aggregated according to administrative principles, while regions' members are aggregated according to statistical similarity.
+In the same manner as the clustering techniques explored above, these regionalization methods aggregate observations that are similar in their attributes; the profiles of regions are useful in a similar manner as the profiles of clusters.
 But, in regionalization, the clustering is also spatially constrained, so the region profiles and members will likely be different from the unconstrained solutions.